 The Cape Pygmy-Owl is also geographically isolated from the Northern Pygmy-Owl so they are separable by range alone.
 In some of the older research Cape Pygmy-Owl was generally defined as being restricted to higher elevations of the Sierra Victoria and Sierra de la Giganta of lower Baja California Sur and thought to descend from the mountain tops only in the winter.
 It actually may be found in the mid elevation foot hills at any time of year and we have found the owl in July as well as December at under 400 meters in elevation.
 Extensive annual upslope and downslope movements are at best only found in a portion of the population and probably not typical and/or species wide.

 We have divided Cape Pygmy-Owl from Northern Pygmy-Owl here on owling.com because of its vocal and plumage differences, geographic isolation, and published research of DNA differences.
 At the time of our writing this owl was not recognized as a separate species by the AOU and lumped into the Northern Pygmy-Owl complex.
+My patient has finished his cure with Finasteride from https://www.sehdph.org/finasteride-online/, and I think his bladder infection is finally gone.
+He has no pain and it just feels good.
+Can recommend this remedy again and again.
+After in November 2017 he had to go to the hospital together with an ambulance at night.
+That was a troublesome night indeed.
+I’m glad it’s getting better now.
 In our view it had potential for a split and data to support it.
 This is certainly an interesting owl and deserves research.
 In multiple searches for this species we have found it to have a very limited distribution and it is under unquestionable pressure in its primary range at the tip of Baja.